| java.lang.Object | ||||

 Constant used for the windowDecorationStyle property.
 Indicates that

-should provide decorations appropriate for
+the JRootPane should provide decorations appropriate for

-a Dialog used to display a JFileChooser
+a Dialog used to display a JFileChooser.

 Constant used for the windowDecorationStyle property.
 Indicates that

-should provide decorations appropriate for
+the JRootPane should provide decorations appropriate for

 a Frame.